Turkmenistan - UNESCO: protection of the cultural heritage

 Last news

-The President of Turkmenistan received the Chairman of the Board of Governors of the Toyo Engineering Corporation
+The President of Turkmenistan received the Ambassador Extraordinary and Plenipotentiary of the People’s Republic of China

-Telephone conversation between the Chairman of the Halk Maslahaty of Turkmenistan and the President of the Republic of Uzbekistan
+Telephone conversation of the National Leader of the Turkmen people, Chairman of the Halk Maslahaty of Turkmenistan with the President of the Republic of Uzbekistan

 top-arrow